Agile-Software-Engineering-25/team-9-backend-stammdaten-studieneinheiten/README.md

 The service is now available on Port 8000 by default.
 Use the `--port` option to specify a different port.

 FastAPI automatically generates a Swagger Documentation under `/docs/`

+## Database Migration
+Migration happens automatically when the app starts.
+If you make any changes to the database schema, you have to create a new database revision for the changes to appear in the app.

+Create a new revision by running: ``.\create_migration.ps1`` in a terminal.
+You will be asked to give it a name.

+Any app start from now on will also apply this migration, therefore adding your changes to the database.

 ## Testing
 ### Unit Tests